bsadr/CCI/README.md

 # CTCI
-Solution to the selected problems of CTCI in C++11 and Python2.7
+Solution to the selected problems of CTCI in C++11 and Python2.7, Python 3